 The most important piece of advice for any database administrator is that prevention is better than cure when it comes to maintenance.
-Also, monitoring server performance to troubleshoot outage-causing issues early is better than scrabbling to restore lost data further down the line.
+Also, server performance monitoring to troubleshoot outage-causing issues early is better than scrabbling to restore lost data further down the line.

 Aside from tackling the aforementioned hardware flaws and complications with queries and indexing, one often-overlooked aspect of maintenance is the need to be aware of how server usage will change over time.

 Uptime can only be maintained if the server is fit for purpose, so if you are pushing components to their limits and running out of space with no plan to upgrade, you are taking unnecessary risks.

 Thorough documentation of any SQL Server backup strategy is a responsibility that has to be fulfilled comprehensively.